Tearsheet

 Share Issuance

-• In June 2025, Stem implemented a 1-for-20 reverse stock split, reducing the number of issued and outstanding shares from approximately 167 million to about 8.4 million to comply with NYSE listing requirements.
+• In June 2025, the company executed a 1-for-20 reverse stock split to regain compliance with NYSE listing requirements, reducing the number of outstanding shares from approximately 167 million to around 8.4 million.

 Inbound Investments